 Fundamentals of Textile Care & Exhibition

-VAM is excited to present this sold out workshop from the 2017-2018 Season to attendees in the Central, Southwest and Mountain Valley regions of the state.
-A visit to Thomas Jefferson’s Monticello will offer attendees the opportunity to hear first-hand from curators and conservators about not only the care of textiles but best practices of exhibiting and storage.
-For those who attended the original program in Fredericksburg, it is important to note that this event will highlight men's costume as a contrast in content.
+Attendees will hear first-hand from curators and conservators about not only the care of textiles but also best practices of exhibition and storage.
+For those who attended the original program presented in Fredericksburg last year, please note that this event will highlight men's costume as a contrast in content.
+The presenters will also illustrate how to utilize forms/mannequins when dressing both woman's and men's clothing.

 Virginia Certificate in Museum Management: